 What Employers Can Do

 INTERNSHIPS/RETURNSHIPS.
-Offer paid, short-term professional opportunities that allow the company to get familiar with job seekers, and allow job seekers to gain exposure to U.S. workplace cultures.
-This opportunity helps build adaptive-skills and U.S. industry experience for their résumés.
+Offer paid, short-term professional opportunities that allow the company to get familiar with job seekers and allow job seekers to gain exposure to U.S. workplace cultures.
+This opportunity helps build adaptive skills and U.S. industry experience for their resumes.

-BRANDING & MESSAGING.
+BRANDING AND MESSAGING.
 Use your channels and leadership to speak out on the value of these new arrivals to our economy and communities, and encourage peers in the industry to do so as well.

-UpGlo is the only national non-profit organization dedicated to integrating foreign-trained immigrants and refugees, including Afghan refugees and SIVs, into the U.S. workforce.
-These newcomers face barriers at each step of the job search process including lack of professional networks, resume gaps, and often compounding factors due to their race and immigrant status (75% of UpGlo jobseekers identify with communities of color).
-At the same time, employers face another set of unique challenges in filling five million open roles, skills shortages, and recruiting and hiring diverse talent.
+Upwardly Global is the only national nonprofit organization dedicated to furthering the inclusion of foreign-trained immigrants and refugees, including Afghan refugees and SIVs, in the U.S. workforce.
+These newcomers face barriers at each step of the job search process, including lack of professional networks, resume gaps, and often compounding factors due to their race and immigrant status (75% of Upwardly Global job seekers identify with communities of color).
+At the same time, employers face another set of unique challenges in filling five million open roles and skills shortages, and recruiting and hiring diverse talent.

-See Upwardly Global’s Jobseeker Journey Map.
+- See Upwardly Global’s Jobseeker Journey Map.

-Center for American Progress, “Progress 2050: New Ideas for a Diverse America”.
+- Center for American Progress, “Progress 2050: New Ideas for a Diverse America.”

-LinkedIn, “New Survey Reveals 85% of All Jobs are Filled Via Networking”.
+- LinkedIn, “New Survey Reveals 85% of All Jobs are Filled Via Networking.”

 Upwardly Global is engaging corporate America to better understand the roadblocks in hiring foreign talent.
-Together with partners at Accenture, UpGlo brought together corporate leaders and internationally-trained professionals to envision corporate facing products — from internships, to an inclusion playbook, to an index — that will change the DEI commitment calculus from a “nice to do” mandate to a “must do” action plan (see the Executive Summary from this initial work).
+Together with partners at Accenture, Upwardly Global brought together corporate leaders and internationally trained professionals to envision corporate-facing products — from internships to an inclusion playbook and an index — that will change the DEI commitment calculus from a “nice to do” mandate to a “must do” action plan (see the Executive Summary from this initial work).